Princeton Summer Theater: Visitor FAQ

 can I buy tickets at McCarter?
 At University Ticketing?

-Princeton Summer Theater manages its own box office; we are not affiliated with the McCarter Theatre Center Box Office, or the Princeton University Ticketing service.
-To purchase tickets for Princeton Summer Theater, you must use our online box office powered by Tixato, or call our own box office at 732-997-0205.
+Princeton Summer Theater manages its own box office; we are not affiliated with the McCarter Theatre Center Box Office, or the Princeton University Ticketing Office.
+To purchase tickets for Princeton Summer Theater, you must use our online box office powered by Brown Paper Tickets, or call our own box office at 732-997-0205.

 Where can I get discounted tickets?